Beginner's Guide to Homeowners Associations

 HOAs can be staffed in different ways.
 They can be run by people owning property within its boundaries, run by a board of directors, or through a similar arrangement, with board designees elected to oversee and enforce HOA rules.

-Many HOAs are incorporated, which makes them subject to the laws of the state and may be required to file annual reports with the corporation commission, in order to remain in good standing.
+Many HOAs are incorporated, which makes them subject to the laws of the state and may require them to file annual reports with the corporation commission, in order to remain in good standing.

 People who purchase properties within an HOA jurisdiction become members of that organization, and they must abide by the rules contained within that organization’s bylaws and Declaration of Covenants, Conditions, and Restrictions (CC&Rs).